shawna-p/mysterious-messenger/docs/creating-characters.rst

     e.g. "emma"

-`window_background`
+`window_color`
-    Optional.
-This is the image that will be shown behind the character's dialogue.
-By default, it is "VN Mode/Chat Bubbles/vnmode_other.webp".
-If you provide another image, it should be the same size as the default.
-Typically the borders are coloured differently for the various characters.
+    A string containing the colour code that will be used for the dialogue window of this character during Story Mode.
+Replaces the ``window_background`` property.
+If not provided, defaults to a grey colour.

-    e.g. "VN Mode/Chat Bubbles/vnmode_em.webp",
+    e.g. "#C8954D"

 `voice_tag`
     Optional.
 If this character will speak in phone calls or during story mode, then this is the tag associated with them when they speak.
 Including this allows players to switch voice acting for this character on and off.
 This should be the character's file_id + "_voice".
 Otherwise, by default this character's voice will fall under the "other_voice" tag in the Sound preferences.